 Delivery kits saving mothers and babies in PNG

-When ChildFund staff found Theresa, she was lying on the side of the road with her newly delivered baby in her arms.
+When ChildFund PNG staff found Theresa, she was lying on the side of the road with her newly delivered baby in her arms.

 Family members had assisted Theresa as she gave birth in the middle of the night without medical instruments, lighting or health professionals – conditions which are far too common in Papua New Guinea.